 The views I express in this blog are my own.
-My views do not always reflect the views of the organisation I work for.
-If you’d like to know more about me or the organisation I work for, just send me an email.
+My views do not always reflect the views of the company I work for.
+If you’d like to know more about me or the company I work for, just send me an email.
 I’d be happy to respond privately.
 I’m not naming my employer here so there is zero risk of breaching our social media policy, but it’s no great secret.

 I consider myself more ‘survey methodologist’ than ‘statistician’, but I use statistics a lot.
 I have a doctorate in social psychology.
 My thesis developed a series of statistical models depicting the antecedents of prejudice in New Zealand.

 Politically I’m left of centre.
 Basically I think that inequality is an actual thing, and the idea that ‘to be successful you just need to work really hard’ perpetuates it – it serves those already in high status positions.
 Having said this, I have a great deal of respect for many people who sit at very different places to me on the political spectrum.

 I have never donated to nor been a member of a political party.